Fast Laravel Case Study: Laravel News

 Over the past few months, I've been working with Eric Barnes to make Laravel News faster.
 This is the first in a series of case studies I wanted to do for Fast Laravel.
 Proving these page caching strategies work for more than just "simple" Laravel applications.

-Laravel News is a high traffic, content-driven site.
-New blog posts, links, and ads.
-There's a lot of segments that change on each page.
+Laravel News is a high traffic site.
+While it does not have authentication, it does have dynamic content.
+New blog posts, links, and ads change hourly.
+In addition, there are segments that change on each page.
 Many developers might assume you can't cache such a site.
 But you can.
 And we did.

 We took a systematic approach and started with the most-requested pages: home page, blog page, article pages, and links.
 These pages account for roughly 70% of the total requested pages.
 So, theoretically, caching these would mean a 70% reduction in web server traffic.